-From the onset of the rainy season, farmers started plowing to prepare the soil for seasonal rice planting in hopes of a good price for their produce, which is now guaranteed by the government under the rice mortgage scheme, beginning last year.
+From the onset of the rainy season, farmers started ploughing to prepare the soil for seasonal rice planting in hope for a good price for their produce, which is now guaranteed by the government under the rice mortgage scheme, beginning last year.

 Despite some problems in implementing the plan, farmers are generally satisfied with the government’s project.

 “Taking into account higher rice prices in the market, and farmer satisfaction, I believe the government’s rice mortgage scheme must be considered successful,” said Yanyong Puangrach, Permanent Secretary for Commerce.

 Losses that might be incurred by the government is not the point, as the government aims to raise rice prices to increase farm income,” Mr Yanyong added.

 The government is confident that Thailand will be able to retain the status quo as the world’s top rice exporter.

 In the first four months of this year, Thailand ranked first, exporting the largest volume of 2.7 million tonnes of rice.
 It is believed that each year, there is demand for at least seven million tonnes of Thai rice, so the country’s target to export 8.5-9 million tonnes is possible.